NatsuD99/LLAMA-MD/Code/ReadMe.md

 ### utils.py
  This file contains code to get response for the query from bedrock for RAG testing purpose.

+### pdf_data_extractor.py
+This file converts the raw text from the pdf books to embeddings and stores them in Pinecone.
+### wiki_data_extractor.py
+This file converts the raw text from wikipedia to embeddings and stores them in Pinecone.

 ## Utils Directory

 ```bash